MalteJ/docker/docs/sources/articles/networking.md

 `2001:db8:3::/48` in the router and configure Docker on Host3 with `--fixed-cidr-v6=2001:db8:3:1::/64`.

-Remember he subnet for Docker containers should at least have a size of `/80`.
+Remember the subnet for Docker containers should at least have a size of `/80`.
 This way an IPv6 address can end with the container's MAC address and you prevent ARP cache invalidation issues in the Docker layer.
 So if you have a `/64` for your whole environment use `/68` subnets for the hosts and `/80` for the containers.
 This way you can use 4096 hosts with 16 `/80` subnets each.

-Every configuration in the diagram that is visualized below the cyan colored dashed line is handled by Docker.
+Every configuration in the diagram that is visualized below the cyan colored dashed line is handled by Docker: The `docker0` bridge IP address configuration, the route to the Docker subnet on the host, the container IP addresses and the routes on the containers.
 The configuration above the line is up to the user and can be adapted to the individual environment.

 ## Customizing docker0